mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 {{<img src="what-idiot.jpg">}}

 Adopt your reviewer's environment as much as possible.
 Use the same diff view that they'll see.
-It's easier to catch careless errors in a diff than in your source editor.
+It's easier to catch careless errors in a diff view than in your regular source editor.

 Don't expect yourself to be perfect.
-Inevitably, you'll send out a changelist with debugging code that you forgot to delete or missing a file you meant to include.
+Inevitably, you'll send out a changelist with debugging code that you forgot to delete or a stray file you meant to exclude.
 These mistakes aren't the end of the world, but they're worth tracking.
 Pay attention to your patterns of error, and think about creating systems to prevent them.
 If they happen too frequently, it signals to your reviewer that you don't value their time.

 ## 2. Write a clear changelist description